NicolasToribio/SMIF/README.md

 # SMIF
-Website for Alfred University's Student Managed Investment Fund.
+First attempt at creating a website for Alfred University's Student Managed Investment Fund.
+Replaced by V2 after starting from scratch.